 Eating and drinking

 The main zoo area has an open-plan food buffet serving mainly standard fried foods (sausages, langos etc.) and snacks.
-There’s also a full-service restaurant in the central pavilion; the one originally used by the founding royals for breakfast back in the 1700s.
+There’s also a full-service restaurant in the central pavilion; the one originally used by the royals for breakfast back in the 1700s.

 Note that all of these places can get very busy at peak times, so time your meal breaks accordingly.
 Also, not all are open year-round.